wasteddreams/preheat-linux/INSTALL.md

 **One-way migration**: Preheat can import preload 0.6.4 state files, but preload **cannot** read Preheat states.

+> [!WARNING]
+> **Critical: State Migration is ONE-WAY**
+>
+> Preheat can read preload 0.6.4 state files, but the original preload daemon
+> will NOT be able to read preheat state files.
+Once you migrate to preheat,
+> you cannot go back to preload without losing your learned data.
+>
+> **Always back up your preload state before migrating!**

 If migrating from preload:
 ```bash
 # Backup preload state